What is HABITACT?

 HABITACT was established in response to growing interest and demand for information on homelessness from local authorities across Europe.
 Support from the European Commission and patronage from the European Committee of the Regions will serve to further build cooperation to make progress on tackling homelessness.

 The European Commission presented a Communication on a "Social Investment Package for Growth and Cohesion" (SIP) on the 20th February 2013.
 The SIP analyses the social situation in Europe and sets out social priorities for the EU and European Member States.
-The package calls on Member States to prioritise social investment and to modernise their welfare states, and offers guidance to Member States on how best to use EU financial support, especially from the European Social Fund, to implement the outlined objectives.
-It emphasises homelessness as a priority for smart social investment and includes a recommendation for Member States to develop housing-led strategies to combat homelessness.
-This new policy framework should stimulate Member States to do better on homelessness and reinforce the EU’s support and co-ordination in this area, which could pave the way for an EU strategy on homelessness.
+The package calls on Member States to prioritise social investment and to modernise their welfare states, and offers guidance to Member States on how best to use EU financial support to implement the outlined objectives.
+It emphasises homelessness as a priority for smart social investment.
+This new policy framework should stimulate Member States to do better on homelessness and reinforce the EU’s support and co-ordination in this area.
+In October 2013, the Committee of the Regions adopted an opinion on the Social Investment Package which makes strong references to the need for transnational cooperation between cities on the issue of homelessness.